puppetlabs/puppetlabs-rook/README.md

 [Rook](https://github.com/rook/rook) is an open source orchestrator providing file, block, and object storage services for distributed storage systems running in cloud-native environments.

-This module installs and configures Rook on Kubernetes.
+This module installs and configures Rook on a Kubernetes cluster.

 ## Setup